denten-books/plain-text/2-device.md

 to something else.
 Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless activity.
-Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (sate of a mechanism).
+Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (physical state of a system).
 The question then can be better rephrased as "can a machine have private mental states?"
 Can it feel pain in the sense of pain being a state of internal affairs not accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
-If we believe machines to be capable of holding internal, private states we can begin imagining machine understanding or machine intelligence, by which a spoken word or a letter could find the appropriate inward representation for the machine.
+If we believe machines to be capable of having internal private states, we can then begin imagining something like machine intelligence, by which a spoken word or letter could find the appropriate inward representation for the machine.
 We return to the correspondence between internal and external state of affairs, although how such a correspondence would be achieved Wittgenstein does not yet specify.